c6o/docs/content/tutorials/core.md

 open http://$(kubectl get svc -n sample-project sample-project-frontend --output jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-You will see that the response of the leaf service is from the cluster based service:
+You will see that the response of the leaf service is from the cluster-based service:

 ```json
 {